 grid in the “J207 feeder” and the publishing of its report on our website.

 All of the electrical data gathered in the field was measured and collected with the same equipment for two weeks.
-Measurements were taken at 15 minute intervals for two weeks total.
-One week without the MVROT energized, and the following week with the MVROT energized.
-This was done in accordance with the EN 50160 standard to show voltage and power quality improvement after MVROT energization.
+This was done in 15 minute intervals in accordance with the EN 50160 standard.
+Measurements were taken for one week without the MVROT energized, and the following week with the MVROT energized.

 EGC submitted the full results and analyses to Manitoba Hydro Engineering group for review, and they accepted the report as presented.

 You will find the complete report showing the technical and economical benefits MVROT brings into medium voltage distribution systems, including all associated full scale time duration graphs here.

 We will be presenting the results of this project and analyses at the upcoming CIGRE Canada Conference in Toronto in October of this year.
 This technical paper has been accepted for an oral presentation at the conference.

 In spite of the challenges and uncertain times brought onto the world with this pandemic, EGC is well positioned and prepared to survive this economic

 and health crisis.

 At the moment, our factory is operating under reduced capacity.
 Orders are continuing to be received with final products still being delivered to our customers.